SurveyResearch/abstracts/README.md

 abstracts
 =========

-Abstracts for some planned papers
+Abstracts and notes for some planned papers.
+Please do not quote.